SIEM Integration

 To move data from the Akamai Security Events Collector to your system, the SIEM connector uses the Akamai SIEM API, a REST API service that requires authentication and authorization.

-Follow the steps to provision the SIEM API for the user you assigned to manage SIEM.
-Copy and save the tokens you generate.
+Download, or copy and save the tokens you generate.
 You’ll need them to complete the final step.

 Step 4: Install and configure your SIEM connector